Belgium - Central Authority & practical information

-Contacting the Belgian Central Authority for this purpose should preferably be done by e-mail via email@example.com, with the subject line “new request for bank details and transaction reference”.
-In the e-mail, mention should be made of the addressee’s address in Belgium.
+Contacting the Belgian Central Authority for this purpose should preferably be done by e-mail via firstname.lastname@example.org, with the subject line “new request for bank details and transaction reference”.
+In the e-mail, mention should be made of the name and address of the addressee in Belgium.

 |Time for execution of request:

 Indication of the time elapsing from receipt of incoming request for service until forwarding of the certificate of service - see response to question 7